 1/2 tsp. or more freshly ground black pepper (I don't measure, just grind some pepper into the soup)

-2 tsp. creole or cajun seasoning
+2 tsp. creole or cajun seasoning (you can see which kind I use in the video)

 1 tsp. cumin